wizardishungry/jonwillia.ms/_posts/2022-03-08-isolating-problematic-cgo-code.md

 and creates an [net/rpc](https://pkg.go.dev/net/rpc) client.
 <input id="sn-two" class="margin-toggle" type="checkbox">
 <span class="sidenote">
+Why are we dialing two client connections?
-The short answer is that one is for passing requests and the other is for passing newly opened file descriptors.
+The short answer is that one is for rpc request/responses, and the other is for passing newly opened file descriptors.
 See [*Why two client connections?*](#why-two-client-connections) below.
 </span>